thunderbird/pulumi/docs/monitors.rst

 The ``monitoring`` module contains two base classes intended to provide common interfaces to building monitoring patterns.
 The first is a :py:class:`tb_pulumi.monitoring.MonitoringGroup`.
-This is a :py:class:`tb_pulumi.ThunderbirdComponentResource` which stores a configuration over overrides internally.
+This is a :py:class:`tb_pulumi.ThunderbirdComponentResource` which stores a configuration of overrides internally.
 It also recursively unpacks and resolves any ``Output`` s in the resource stack.
 The purpose is twofold:

 - To contain and enumerate the resources which can be monitored that exist within the stack.